Martin Becanus

 Martinus Becanus (6 January 1563 – 24 January 1624) was a Dutch-born Jesuit priest, known as a theologian and controversialist.

 Life

 He was born Maarten Schellekens in Hilvarenbeek in North Brabant; Schellekens is a patronymic and he adopted a Latinized form of the surname Van (Hilvaren)Beek.
 He entered the Society of Jesus on 22 March 1583, and taught Theology for twenty-two years at Würzburg, Mainz, and Vienna.

 He died in Vienna, where he was the confessor to the Emperor Ferdinand II.

 Works

-A first class controversialist and prolific writer Becanus is the author of some 37 books, most of them works of polemics.
+Becanus is the author of some 37 books, most of them works of polemics.